Michael Sollis

-Michael Sollis (born 1985 in Canberra, Australia) is an Australian interdisciplinary artist, musician, artistic director, researcher, and teaching artist.
-He is the founder and director of The Griffyn Ensemble, known for its innovative and genre-defying performances.
-His work spans multiple disciplines, integrating music with themes of science, community engagement, and cross-cultural storytelling.
+Michael Sollis (26 May 1985 – 1 May 2026) was an Australian interdisciplinary artist, musician, artistic director, researcher and teaching artist.
+He was the founder and director of The Griffyn Ensemble.
+His work spanned multiple disciplines, integrating music with themes of science, community engagement, and cross-cultural storytelling.

 Early life and education

-Sollis has published research analyzing the interplay between language and music, and has been influenced by the music and culture of Papua New Guinea.
+Michael Sollis was born in Canberra on 26 May 1985.
+He published research analysing the interplay between language and music, and was influenced by the music and culture of Papua New Guinea.
 He studied with, and later taught alongside, Jim Cotter and Dr. Larry Sitsky at the ANU School of Music.

 Career

 The Griffyn Ensemble

 In the early 2000s, Sollis founded The Griffyn Ensemble, serving as its artistic director and composer.
 The ensemble is known for its genre-defying performances and collaborations across various artistic disciplines.
 They have been featured on ABC Classic, toured with Musica Viva In Schools, and were shortlisted for an Australian Classical Music Award.

 The Griffyn Ensemble has a history of engaging with First Nations communities.
-Their 2021 project, "Songs from a Stolen Senate," featured collaborations with Indigenous Australian musicians, using parliamentary texts to create songs reflecting personal and cultural narratives.
+Their 2021 project, "Songs from a Stolen Senate", featured collaborations with Indigenous Australian musicians, using parliamentary texts to create songs reflecting personal and cultural narratives.